cacaudomal/Condiono2-5/README.md

 The pyigrf_clara.py is based on a library made by Ciaran Beggan called pyIGRF and uses its equations for calculationg the values of the IGRF model.

 ## Requirements
-**libraries:** pandas, matplotlib, scipy, numpy, geopandas ≤ 12.2, xarray, time
+**libraries:** pandas, matplotlib, scipy, numpy, geopandas ≤ 0.12.2, xarray, time

 ## Jupyter Notebook

 **plot_kyoto** : Plots data from the kyoto model and compares it to condiono modelPlots data from the kyoto model

 **plotirienrlmsisedata** : Reads and Plots IRI and NRLMSISE data.

+**testeCalcPlot_HallPedersen** : Calculates and plots Hall and Pedersen conductivities.
+It does so from both the library of condiono and locally defined functions